Patteerrik/Heritage-Housing-Issues/README.md

 ## The rationale to map the business requirements to the Data Visualisations and ML tasks

-* **Business Requirement 1**
+### **Business Requirement 1**

+**"The client is interested in discovering how the house attributes correlate with the sale price.
+Therefore, the client expects data visualisations of the correlated variables against the sale price to show that."**

-  * To understand how different house attributes relate to the sale price, a correlation study or Predictive Power Score (PPS) analysis will be performed.
+  * To understand how different house attributes relate to the sale price, a correlation study based on Pearson correlation will be performed.
-  * This will help identify the variables most significantly impacting the sale price.
+  * This helps identify which variables have the greatest impact on the sale price.
-  * These variables will be visualized against the sale price to derive insights.
+  * Scatter plots with a best-fit (regression) line will be used to clearly show the relationship between each variable and the house sale price.

-* **Business Requirement 2**
+### **Business Requirement 2**

+**"The client is interested in predicting the house sale price from her four inherited houses, and any other house in Ames, Iowa."**

-  * To predict the total sale price of the four inherited houses, a Machine Learning (ML) model will be created to map the relationships between house features and the sale price.
+  * To predict the sale price of the four inherited houses (and other houses in Ames), a Machine Learning model will be developed to map house attributes to final prices.
-  * Either traditional ML models or Neural Networks can be used.
+  * A traditional regression model (such as Random Forest or XGBoost) will be used for this task.
-  * To enhance the model's performance, hyperparameter optimization will be conducted using tools like Scikit-Learn.
+  * To improve the model’s performance, hyperparameter tuning will be applied, using techniques like GridSearchCV in Scikit-Learn.

 ## ML Business Case

-The client wants to understand what affects house prices and predict the prices of specific houses, including four inherited houses.
-To achieve this, a machine learning model will be used.

-The ML task is to build a model that can predict house prices based on different features of the house, like the area, number of rooms, year built, etc. Since the price is a number, a regression model is a good choice.

-Key Points for the ML Model:
-* **Inputs:** Information about the house, such as the number of rooms, lot size, garage area, and more.
-* **Output:** The predicted price of the house.
-* **Model Type:** A regression model, such as Random Forest, Linear Regression, or Neural Networks, will be used to find the relationship between house features and sale prices.
-* **Success Criteria:** The client considers the model successful if it has an R² score of at least 0.75.
-This means the model should be able to explain at least 75% of the changes in house prices.
-* **Use Cases:**
+This section explains **why** and **how** we build a machine learning solution to predict house prices in Ames, Iowa.

+### 1. Data Source & Preparation
+- **Dataset**: A public Kaggle dataset containing ~1,500 records of houses in Ames, Iowa.
+- **Preprocessing**: We clean missing data, check for outliers, and encode categorical variables.
+This provides a more reliable foundation for model training.

+### 2. Modeling
+- **Regression Algorithms**: Since we aim to predict a continuous value (SalePrice), we will use regression methods such as Random Forest, Linear Regression.
+- **Hyperparameter Tuning**: We will optimize model parameters and assess performance on both the training and test sets.

+### 3. Success Criteria
+- **R2 ≥ 0.75**: The model is deemed successful if it achieves at least 0.75 R2 on both training and test data.
+- **Good Generalization**: The difference in R2 between training and test sets should be minimal to avoid overfitting.

+### 4. Use Cases
-  * Show how different house features are related to sale prices.
+- **Correlation Analysis**: Demonstrate how key features relate to sale price.
-  * Predict the sale prices of the four inherited houses and other houses in Ames, Iowa.
+- **Price Prediction**: Estimate sale prices for the four inherited houses and any other property in Ames, ensuring the client can set an optimal and profitable price.

+### 5. Outcome
+- **Dashboard**: A Streamlit app that lets users visualize feature correlations and generate price predictions.
-The goal is to give the client a reliable tool to estimate house prices, helping them get the best value for their inherited houses and make good decisions for other properties.
+- **Client Benefit**: The client gains a reliable tool to price her inherited properties accurately and make informed decisions for future real estate opportunities.

 ## CRISP-DM